Be SMART – Saving More After Retirement Taxes

-At Taylor Financial Group, we pride ourselves on working with our clients to create personalized and tax-efficient retirement plans, starting as early as their 40’s.
+At Taylor Financial Group, we pride ourselves on working with our clients to create personalized and tax-efficient retirement plans (such as a 401k and Roth IRA), starting as early as their 40’s.
 Our principal and founder, Debra Taylor, is a Certified Public Accountant (CPA) by training, and has prioritized retirement and tax planning at her firm for the past 20 years.
 Additionally, Debra has presented to industry peers as a keynote speaker on the Tax Cuts and Jobs Act and has written over 75 articles on taxes and retirement planning.
 Utilizing our decades of experience working in the field of taxes and tax planning, we are confident that we can optimize (and hopefully reduce) your taxes in retirement and help you keep more money in your pocket.

 Our Top SMART Strategies:

 The good news is that, after a 10 year bull market, many people are entering retirement with substantial wealth in investment and retirement accounts.
 The bad news is that many of these retirees fall into the tax trap of not fully understanding the complex rules on how to take distributions from their accounts.
 In short, the distribution phase is a lot more complicated than the accumulation phase.
 As a result, investors are paying much more in taxes than they need to as they grow older.
 This is disappointing because many of these taxes could have been avoided (or reduced) with proper planning!